 Q: What area do you travel to, to build and service pool?

-A: We cover all Southern New England and even into parts of eastern New York.
+A: We cover all Southern New England including Connecticut, Rhode Island, and Massachusetts as well as parts of eastern New York.

 Q: Do I need a landscape architect?

 A: No. We do have clients who choose to hire landscape architects but it is not required.
 Based upon the scope of the project or the site conditions, one can quite often utilize the design services we offer, along with the recommendations of the landscape company.
 One can also hire a landscape designer (sometimes offered by the landscape company).